National Database and Registration Authority: Features

 A unique 13-digit number is assigned at birth when the parents complete the child's birth registration form (Form RG-2, commonly known as B-Form or Child Registration Certificate (CRC)), and then a National Identity Card (NIC) with the same number is issued at the age of 18.
 Until 2001, NIC numbers were 11 digits long.
 In 2001-2002, the authority started issuing 13-digit NIC numbers along with their new Biometric ID cards.
 The first 5 digits are based on the applicant's locality, the next 7 are random numbers, and the last digit is a check digit, an even number for females and odd number for males.
 The old manual NIC numbers are invalid as of 1 January 2004.

 The ID card has the following information on it: Legal Name, Gender (male, female, or transgender), Father's name (Husband's name for married females), Identification Mark, Date of Birth, National Identity Card Number, Family Tree ID Number, Current Address, Permanent Address, Date of Issue, Date of Expiry, Signature, Photo, and Fingerprint (Thumbprint) NADRA also records the applicant's religion, but this is not noted on the CNIC itself.

 NADRA has registered over 90% of women in Pakistan, and NADRA has started issuing ultra modern SCNIC (Smart Computerised National Identity Card) too having information both in English and Urdu languages.

-Secret behind every digit of the CNIC number

-This 13-digit number, comprising three parts, is entirely different for every Pakistani.

-The computerised national identity card (CNIC) issued by the National Database and Registration Authority (Nadra) verifies a person's Pakistani citizenship, however, there is a secret behind every digit of its 13-digit number.

-This 13-digit number is entirely different for every Pakistani.

-This number comprises three parts.
-The first part, which comprises five digits i.e. '12101', has its first digit identifying your province, second digit identifying your division, third & fourth digit identifying your district and fifth digit identifying your tehsil.

-People whose CNIC number starts with 1, are residents of Khyber Pakhtunkhwa province, similarly, 2 represents FATA, 3 for Punjab, 4 for Sindh, 5 represents Balochistan, 6 for Islamabad and 7 represents Gilgit-Baltistan province.

-The second digit in the CNIC number shows your division, which means every a digit identifies a different division in a province, while the rest of the three digit represent your district, tehsil and union council.

-The second and middle part of the CNIC number, which comprises seven digits separated by hyphens i.e. XXXXX-1234567-X, is basically a code for the family number of a citizen.
-This code forms the family tree of a citizen.

-The third part, which has only one digit following a hyphen, represents sex of a person.
-For a man, odd digits i.e. 1, 3, 5, 7, 9 are used, while even digits i.e. 2, 4, 6, 8 are used for women.

-This is how a CNIC number is generated by the Nadra's automated system.
+CNIC Number Structure and Significance

+The Computerized National Identity Card (CNIC), a crucial document issued by Pakistan’s National Database and Registration Authority (NADRA), serves as a verifiable proof of citizenship.
+Intriguingly, the CNIC is not just a random string of numbers; each of the 13 digits plays a unique role in providing information about the cardholder.